 This is even lampshaded in the radio adverts for the Irish bars; "All of our interiors are exactly alike so we can pass the savings on to you!"

 Cyberpunk: The style for the Deckers.
 With a little Goth thrown in.

-Damn You, Muscle Memory: Several buttons are mapped differently.
+Damn You, Muscle Memory: Several buttons are mapped differently compared to Saints' Row 2.
 The driving controls now actually help with driving and aiming your gun, but the sprint button in past games now throws grenades instead, with sprint being on LB like some other games.
 How do you take human shields, then?
 Y. (Which causes problems when you try to participate in a photo op with a Saints fan and instead take the poor sap as a human shield by accident.)

 Zoom/melee attack have been swapped between RS and LT, and jump and reload weapon are also swapped between A and X. Also, the driving controls now have accelerate on RT, brake on LT, handbrake on A, and shoot on LB (which, being a shoulder button, is insanely hard and ineffecient to use for shooting!
 And that's when NOT driving the car, or moving, or facing the rear view!)
 In a nutshell, on-foot controls are a bit more like Call of Duty: Modern Warfare (save for sprint and crouch, which follows the convention set by The Elder Scrolls V: Skyrim and Crysis), while driving controls are more like Grand Theft Auto IV as opposed to earlier Grand Theft Auto games.